Prior Authorization

 • The denial cites "incomplete information" rather than a hard clinical exclusion

 P2P requests typically must be made within 5–10 business days of the denial.
 Confirm the window with the insurer's provider line and document the request date.
+For payer-specific scheduling steps, documentation checklists, and what to say on the call, see the peer-to-peer review provider guide 2026.

 Step 5: Submit the Appeal Through the Right Channel